nagama98/final_project/replit.md

 - ✅ Removed unused attached_assets folder and documentation files
 - ✅ Eliminated redundant code and simplified architecture
 - ✅ Verified application still functions properly with cleaned codebase
+- ✅ Completely removed chatbot functionality from codebase as requested
+- ✅ Removed RAG chatbot component and all chatbot-related UI elements
+- ✅ Deleted all chatbot API endpoints (/api/chat, /api/semantic-search)
+- ✅ Removed chatMessage schema and related database operations
+- ✅ Cleaned up all chatbot imports and references from frontend and backend
+- ✅ Simplified architecture to focus on core loan management features only

 ### Unique Customer Names for Loan Applications (July 17, 2025)
 - ✅ Updated loan application generation to create unique customer names for each application